ankit96/moodler/README.md

  users who will provide us with  their login data will recieve automatic reminders everyday about their future submission deadlines.

-- Also after integrating /spitmoodle command ,users are adviced to use this command only once in a seperate **Private** channel which they need to create for moodle reminders only.Everyday reminders will be posted on that specific channel.
+- Also after integrating /spitmoodle command ,users are adviced to use this command only once .Everyday reminders will be posted on the intended user's slackbot DM which other users cant see.

+- Also moodlers reply for /moodle command would be visible to only the intended user

 ## Contributing